Thursday, April 15, 2010

 Future enhancement

-• Item recognition
+- Item recognition

-I've already completed coding the algorithm its just that the process of extracting up to 3k sets of item RGB codes is a big hurdle for me, even with the assistance of an API written intentionally for this purpose.
+I've already completed coding the algorithm its just that the process of extracting up to 3k sets of item RGB codes is a big hurdle for me, even with the assistance of an API written intentionally for this purpose. - Skill prediction

-To calculate the damage and predict the sequence of skill the opponent will use on the user's hero
+To calculate the damage and predict the sequence of skill the opponent will use on the user's hero - Enhanced version of hero assessment system

-Enhanced version of hero assessment version will take orb effects such as critical strike, life steal and bashing into account.
+Enhanced version of hero assessment version will take orb effects such as critical strike, life steal and bashing into account. - Performance

 The current algorithm scans up to 500k or even 1 million pixels per second would gradually lead to CPU exhaustion, it needs to be revised and rewritten.